jhusak/jataricart/README.md

 mads flashwrite.asx -o:flashwrite.xex

 __Warning: flasher works properly on stock Atari.
 There were reports that Ultimate 1MB makes problems, so may not other extensions/SO roms.
 This will change in the near future.__

+__The cartridge projest is on heavy development state.
+Please expect frequent changes.__